Sajtospoga01/vit/README.md

 ## Setup
-The project runs on the nvidia cuda platform. the easiest way to run the project is through the docker file provided in the repository, which contains all the necessary dependencies for the project.
+The project runs on the nvidia cuda platform. the easiest way to build and run the project is through the docker file provided in the repository, which contains all the necessary dependencies for the project.
+> Note: in order for the project build properly the nvidia gpu is required to compile the some of the dependencies.